Where can and can’t you fly a drone?

 How to be safe with your drone

-- Keep your drone in sight – this means within about 500 metres
+- Always keep your drone in sight – this means within about 500 metres

 - Join a local drone flying club to learn new skills safely